 Leading Individual in Commercial Litigation, Since 2005

-Band 1 Ranking for Commercial Litigation (Highest Rating), Since 2014
+Band 1 Ranking for Texas, Litigation: General Commercial (Highest Rating), Since 2014

-2017 Securities Lawyer of the Year for Harris County
+Litigation – Securities Lawyer of the Year in Houston, 2017

 World’s Leading Lawyers, Expert Guides/The Legal Media Group Guides, Since 2010